19 Quality Assurance and Safety Measures

 4. Documentation and Traceability

-NAPRA requires complete traceability for every compounded preparation, including:
+NAPRA requires complete traceability for every compounded preparation ensuring accountability, transparency, and quality, including: